TwilightZebby/WelcomeEditor/README.md

 > The exact supported Channel types are: Text, [Announcement](https://support.discord.com/hc/en-us/articles/360032008192), [Forum](https://support.discord.com/hc/en-us/articles/6208479917079), and [Media](https://creator-support.discord.com/hc/en-us/articles/14346342766743).

 ### `/welcome edit edit-channel`
-Edit the emoji and/or label for an existing listed Channel on the Welcome Screen.
+Edit the <!--emoji and/or--> label for an existing listed Channel on the Welcome Screen.

 ### `/welcome edit remove-channel`
 Remove a Channel from being shown on the Welcome Screen.